Pentera Logo Pentera Logo White

 What is Vulnerability Assessment?

 Vulnerability assessment is a proactive security process that involves the systematic identification, classification, and prioritization of vulnerabilities within an organization’s IT environment.
 It involves the utilization of automated security tools to discover potentially exploitable weaknesses in applications, systems, and networks.
 The purpose of Vulnerability Assessment is to provide security teams with the information required to address exploitable vulnerabilities and strengthen their defenses.
+Vulnerability Assessment is an essential process within Vulnerability Management, enabling organizations to identify system weaknesses that require prioritization for remediation.

 Why is vulnerability assessment important?